mukhtar-github/LeetCode-Explore/Introduction to Data Structure/Introduction to Data Structure.md

 ### Array Capacity VS Length

 > If somebody asks you how long the DVD Array is, what what would your answer be?

+There are two different answers you might have given.

+1. The number of DVDs the box could hold, if it was full, or
+2. The number of DVDs currently in the box.

+Both answers are correct, and both have very different meanings!
+It's important to understand the difference between them, and use them correctly.
+We call the first one the capacity of the Array, and the second one the length of the Array.